 Klaus Kinski (1926-1991) was one of the most controversial German artists of all time.
 He was born in Poland, but moved to Germany with his parents when he was young, and began his acting career shortly after serving in WWII.
 As an actor, he was considered a genius.
 Nobody had the manic passion Kinski exuded.
 Because of that mania, he was a challenge with which to work.
 There's eccentric actors, then there's Klaus Kinski.
 As these Klaus Kinski stories will show, he was one of the strangest thespians in the history of cinema.

 Only one director could bear to collaborate with Kinski more than once: Werner Herzog.
 Herzog and Kinski did a total of five films together: Aguirre, The Wrath of God (1972), Nosferatu (1979), Woyzeck (1979), Fitzcarraldo (1982) and Cobra Verde (1987).
-Their frenemy relationship produced some of the most insane stories about Kinski’s life, many of which were highlighted in Herzog’s posthumous documentary tribute to Kinski, My Best Fiend (1999).
+Their frenemy relationship produced some of the weirdest stories about Kinski’s life, many of which were highlighted in Herzog’s posthumous documentary tribute to Kinski, My Best Fiend (1999).

 “I’ve written a book about it because I can no longer bear the fact that a person whose halo gets bigger from year to year is being glorified in this way,” Pola said in an interview with Stern magazine.

 Pola’s half-sister, actress Nastassja Kinski, supported her sister’s claims, saying her father was also inappropriate with her.

 He Blew The Tip Off An Extra's Finger On The Set Of 'Aguirre'